lbaehren/prometheus-sumo/documentation/pages/yaz.md

  - NET::Z3950 for client applications in Perl.
 (If you are looking for a Z39.50 toolkit in Java, we recommend that you check out Knowledge Integration's open source offering, JZKit.)
-In addition to these wrappers, a number of the language bindings of the ZOOM API are based on YAZ.
+In addition to these wrappers, a number of the language bindings of the \ref zoom API are based on YAZ.

 Libraries and vendors can freely download YAZ and its associated toolkits to build their own Z39.50 applications.
 Alternatively, they can use the consultancy